Comments On Torsion and MacDowell-Mansouri gravity

-then the action is a sum of the Pontrjagin class plus the Holst term.
-If we want to consider the most general case, when a non-vanishing torsion is present, in the MM approach, it is necessary to consider a linear combination of the three different actions that could be constructed in the theory
+that is the sum of the Pontrjagin class and the Holst term.
+In order to consider the most general action we add Eq. (\ref{randono}) to Eq. (\ref{PH Action}) and also non-vanishing torsion term.
+For the MM approach, it is necessary to consider a linear combination of the three different actions that could be constructed in the theory

-where $\mu, \nu, \rho$ are arbitrary constants (we have not introduced a global factor $\kappa=-l^2/16\pi G$ into the action $S_{G}$, to simplify the calculations).
+where $\mu, \nu, \rho$ are arbitrary constants.
 Then the action reads